DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - AppSource App - ToolTips were updated in the About, Product Activation, and Tenant Subscription pages.

-- AppSource App - The Banking Activities Card was updated to reflect the cues in the SD Interface Banking Role Centre.
+- AppSource App - The cues on the Banking Activities Card were updated as per the SD Interface Banking Role Centre cues.

 ### 4.0.2

 #### Enhancements